-From well known tourist spots to remote corners of the city, follow along as we get acquainted with our new hometown.
+From well known tourist spots to remote corners of the city, follow along as we get acquainted with my new hometown.

 Welcome to Atlanta!